ABTSoftware/SciChart.JS.Examples/Sandbox/demo-vue-scichart/README.md

 - For commercial licensing, follow steps from [scichart.com/licensing-scichart-js](https://scichart.com/licensing-scichart-js).

-## Step 1: Adding SciChart to your React Application
+## Step 1: Adding SciChart to your Vue Application

-If you haven't already done so, add SciChart.js to your react application
+If you haven't already done so, add SciChart.js to your Vue.js application
 ```javascript
 npm install scichart
 ```